-Some of the very elders that Paul admonished (Acts 20:30) later became ringleaders in deceiving God's people into following the pattern of Roman municipalities by holding public church meetings with elected officers.
-Notice the statements of historian Arthur Boak: "These municipalities were patterned closely after Rome, although certain titles, like those of consul and Senate, were reserved for the capital city… All officials were popularly elected" (A History of Rome to 565ad, 1965, p.
-370).
-Dr. Boak goes on to write, "While the lower classes of Rome and the municipalities had little opportunity for political activity, they found compensation in the social life of their guilds or colleges… Thus arose professional, religious, and funerary colleges.
-Their organization was modeled on that of the municipalities" (pp. 370–371).
-Writing of the development of the incipient Roman Catholic Church, Dr. Boak adds, "In their organization these communities were all of the same general type, resembling the Roman religious collegia" (p.
-401).
+Some of the very elders that Paul admonished (Acts 20:30) later became ringleaders in deceiving God’s people into following the pattern of Roman municipalities by holding public church meetings with elected officers.
+Notice the statements of historian Arthur Boak: “The constitutions of these municipalities were patterned closely after that of Rome, although certain titles, like those of consul and Senate were reserved for the capital city….
+All the officials were elected by popular vote” (A History of Rome to 565 A.D., 1921, p.
+284).
+Dr. Boak goes on to write, “While the plebs [lower classes] of Rome and the municipalities alike had little opportunity for political activity they found a compensation in the social life of their guilds or colleges….
+Thus arose professional, religious, and funerary colleges.
+The organization of the colleges was modelled on that of the municipalities” (p.
+285).
+Writing of the development of the incipient Roman Catholic Church, Dr. Boak adds, “In their organization these communities were all of the same general type, resembling the Roman religious collegia” (p.
+312).

 In the congregations, increasing numbers of unconverted people wanted “say-so.”
 They chose teachers who sanctioned elections, who pleased them with teachings that increasingly led them back into the pagan customs of the world around them.
 In his final letter to Timothy, the Apostle Paul had directly prophesied of this turn of events (2 Timothy 4:3–4).